-- Compile: It compiles the source code, converts the .java files to .class and stores the classes in target/classes folder.
+- Compile: It compiles the source code, converts the .java files to .class, and stores the classes in the target/classes folder.

 - Test: It runs unit tests for the project.

-- Package: This step packages the compiled code in distributable format like JAR or WAR.
+- Package: This step packages the compiled code in a distributable format like JAR or WAR.

 - Integration test: It runs the integration tests for the project.

 - Verify: This step runs checks to verify that the project is valid and meets the quality standards.

 - Install: This step installs the packaged code to the local Maven repository.